 I grew up in London, with absolutely no interest in either diet or health.
 I originally studied modern languages and after graduation headed off to Italy, where I spent a few good years absorbing the culture and way of life and eating the most fantastic food that until then I never knew existed.

 Food – good, fresh, well-prepared food – played a significant role in my re-education.
 I even learned to cook it half decently.
 Returning to the UK, I brought with me an appreciation of the value of eating well, something that was to evolve into a love of both good food and good health.
-Imagine my surprise when I discovered that the two were joyously compatible.
+Imagine my surprise when I discovered that the two were joyfully compatible.

-Then I began to study nutrition.
+So I began to study nutrition.
 Straight away I knew that this was to be my passion in life.
 It was also what put paid to years of intestinal misery.
 I had the irritable bowel from hell.
 For nigh-on 15 years I had lived with almost daily, often excruciating abdominal pain, accompanied by some extraordinary bloating and gas.
 I could have put up with all that.
 But as a sensitive young adult, I could have done without the spots.
 And the brain that didn’t work properly: poor memory and a persistent fog.
 At times, I just couldn’t focus.